Finding hope in cancer feels impossible when the storm is at its loudest — but this post will show you exactly where to look.

 Whether you're in the middle of treatment, living in remission, or celebrating healing — Jesus is in your boat.
 He sees you.
 He's not asleep.
 And He's still speaking peace over your storm.

-You’re not forgotten.
-You’re not forsaken.
-You’re held by the One who commands the wind and waves.
+You're not forgotten.
+You're not forsaken.
+Instead, you are held by the One who commands the wind and waves.

 With Jesus, you are never waiting by yourself.
 He is beside you, before you, behind you, and within you.
 And He will not leave you — not for one moment.